 Severance taxes are taxes on the extraction of natural resources such as oil and natural gas.
-These taxes constitute only a small percentage of state and local general revenue nationally, but they often account for a substantial share of revenue in a few, natural resource-rich states—notably, Alaska, North Dakota, and Wyoming.
+These taxes constitute only a small percentage of state and local general revenue nationally, but can account for a substantial share of revenue in a few, natural resource-rich states—notably, Alaska, North Dakota, and Wyoming.

-State and local governments collected a combined $12.7 billion in revenue from severance taxes in 2018, or 0.4 percent of general revenue.
-That total was up from $9.0 billion in 2017 and $8.4 billion in 2016, but is still down from $14.0 billion in 2015 and $19.0 billion in 2014 (in 2018 inflation-adjusted dollars).
-However, even at its peak in 2014, severance tax revenue was still less than 1 percent of state and local general revenue.
+State and local governments collected a combined $12 billion in revenue from severance taxes in 2020, or 0.3 percent of general revenue.
+That total was down from $15 billion in 2019.
+Severance tax revenue is inherently volatility.
+Over the past decade, it reached a high of $20 billion in 2012 and a low of $9 billion in 2016 (all in 2020 inflation-adjusted dollars).
+However, even at its peak, severance tax revenue was still less than 1 percent of state and local general revenue.